-Each player draws two cards from the base set Age 1 deck.
+- Each player draws two cards from the base set Age 1 deck.
 Then, each simultaneously chooses one and melds it (places face-up on table), to form their board.
-The other card is kept to form each player's hand.

-The player who melded the card with the title that comes first in alphabetical order will be the first player.

-The first player (or the first two players in a four or more player game) will take only one action instead of two on their initial turn.
-Subsequent turns are normal, and play proceeds clockwise.
+The other card is kept to form each player's hand. - The player who melded the card with the title that comes first in alphabetical order will be the first player. - The first player (or the first two players in a four or more player game) will take only one action instead of two on their initial turn.
+Subsequent turns are normal.

-6 // Your Civilization
+Your Civilization